 A lot of post-secondary courses have limited enrollment and are only open to students that are part of that program or major.

 And most of the time the courses are offered in sequential order and have prerequisites.

 Meaning Accounting 1 is offered in the fall semester and is a prerequisite for Accounting 2, which is offered in the winter semester.
 So if you missed out on that Accounting 1 course, you can’t take Accounting 2 and might have to wait a full year before the course is offered again.

 This may not be a big issue if you are pursuing a 4 year degree, as you have a little more flexibility.
 But if the college program you choose is only 2 years, being even one semester behind is a big deal.

 Because I went to school undeclared, I was ineligible to register for majority of the English courses offered.
 In my second semester, I wasn’t eligible for any of them because I had missed out on those prerequisites that I should have taken in my first semester.
 (Which is a big reason that I almost dropped out.)

 Instead, I took random “elective” classes that didn’t interest me in the slightest, because they were the only courses with open enrollment.
 My whole freshman year, instead of taking the 4 Creative Writing classes that most

 It’s Harder to Make Friends

-Being a freshman at a new school, moving to a new city, and living on your own for the first time means a lot of big changes that happen all at once.
+Being a new student, at a new school, moving to a new city, and living on your own for the first time means a lot of big changes that happen all at once.
 Not being part of a program will probably make the transition harder, especially for us introverts.

 While I initially bonded with a few other people who lived on my floor in residence, as the first semester progressed, I felt more and more left out.